Cape Cod Railroad: Acquisitions

-In 1868, the Cape Cod Railroad acquired the Cape Cod Central Railroad (1861–68), which had opened a line from Yarmouth to Orleans in 1865.
+In 1868, the Cape Cod Railroad acquired the Cape Cod Central Railroad (1861–1868), which had opened a line from Yarmouth to Orleans in 1865.

 In 1871, the Cape Cod Railroad bought the Plymouth and Vineyard Sound Railroad – which had been incorporated in 1861 as the Vineyard Sound Railroad Company intending to build a line from Buzzards Bay to Woods Hole.
-However, the road to Woods Hole was not completed until July 1872, after the merger with the Cape Cod Railroad.
+However, the road to Woods Hole was not completed until July 17, 1872, after the merger with the Cape Cod Railroad.
 Upon completion of that road, the steamboat service to Nantucket moved to Woods Hole.

 Old Colony Railroad, 1872–1893

 By this time, the Cape Cod Railroad had merged with the Old Colony and Newport Railway to form a new company, renamed the Old Colony Railroad.
 The Cape Cod routes became known as the "Cape Cod Division" of the Old Colony Railroad, with its headquarters in Hyannis.
+The merger was completed on September 30, 1872.The Woods Hole Branch opened on July 17, 1872.

 With much fanfare, the Old Colony Railroad completed the line to Provincetown in July 1873.
 Old Colony Railroad maintained all rail operations on the Cape until their closure in 1893.